Below are a few details about some of my ongoing projects. More information about publications in preparation can be found in my CV.

 My other main research initiative is a critical exploration of the notion of ‘East Europe’ through the lens of its cities.
 The aim of this project is to constitute an urban-focused approach to area and trans-regional studies, interrogating how cultural, social, political and economic dynamics constituting ‘areas’ or ‘regions’ condense on an urban terrain; and on how these ‘trans-urban’ dynamics are expressed and practiced in the aesthetic and everyday lives of cities.

-The first outputs of this project, carried out in collaboration with the UCL Mellon Programme and the SSEES FRINGE Centre, are now in preparation: East Europe Without Borders, a special issue of East European Politics, Societies and Cultures (co-edited with Wendy Bracewell, based on a conference held in November 2015 at SSEES); and the open-access Rip Up This Atlas: The Little Book of Critical Area Studies, (co-edited with Tim Beasley- Murray), which has been contracted as part UCL Press’ open-access FRINGE Series.
+The first outputs of this project, carried out in collaboration with the UCL Mellon Programme and the SSEES FRINGE Centre, are now in preparation: East Europe Without Borders, a special issue of East European Politics, Societies and Cultures (co-edited with Wendy Bracewell, based on a conference held in November 2015 at SSEES); and the open-access Anti-Atlas: The Little Book of Critical Area Studies, (co-edited with Tim Beasley- Murray), which has been contracted as part UCL Press’ open-access FRINGE Series.

 In collaboration with Khadija von Zinneburg Carroll and Jesse Weaver Shipley, I have also carried out research on the lives of political dissidents living under house arrest.
 A curatorial and art project resulting from this work was shortlisted for Artangel's £1m Open Commission in 2014, while a journal article and other publications emerging are in preparation.
 A podcast of a recent work-in-progress presentation at the University of London Institute for Historical Research is available here.